ksu-cs-textbooks/cis301/content/9-chapter/9_3-loops.md

 //now sum is x*y
 ```

-We list `sum` and `count` in the `modifies` clause because those are the two variables that change value inside the loop.
+We list `sum` and `count` in the `Modifies` clause because those are the two variables that change value inside the loop.

 ## Proving the loop invariant